thanhdanhelo/td-ad-blacklist/README.md

 I will also make a giant list of ads, adding every ad server i see.

 The main list of apps I'll use is probably mobile games and some Social Media apps.

+Please do note that i used some other ad lists so those won't be added (or it'll overlap i think)